Board of Directors

-Ms Debroux joined Heineken N.V. in 2015 as member of the Executive Board and CFO.
+Previously, Mrs. Debroux was CFO and member of the Executive Board of Heineken N.V. from April 2015 until April 2021.
 Before joining Heineken she had been Chief Financial and Administrative Officer and a member of the Executive Board of JCDecaux since July 2010.
-Prior to this, Ms Debroux spent 14 years with the global healthcare company SANOFI where she held various executive positions including CFO and Chief Strategic Officer.
-Ms Debroux began her career in investment banking.
+Prior to this, Mrs. Debroux spent 14 years with the global healthcare company SANOFI where she held various executive positions including CFO and Chief Strategic Officer.

+Mrs. Debroux began her career in investment banking.
 She has had Executive responsibility for Global functions such as Strategic Planning & Business Control, Tax & Financial Markets, Business Development, Financial Processes & Internal Control, Accounting & Reporting, Procurement and Information Systems.

 Ginevra Elkann was born in London in 1979 and she has lived in the UK, France and Brasil.

 She graduated in Visual Communication at the American University of Paris and completed a Master in Film Making at the London Film School.